All Episodes

 Welcome back to the Rush Limbaugh program.

-Roger Hitchcock In for Rush today.
+Roger Hedgecock in for Rush Today.

-Now, the the essence, ladies and gentlemen, let me just distill this entire Hezbollah thing down to the essence of the character of these people.
+Now, the essence, ladies and gentlemen, let me just distill this entire Hezbollah thing down to the essence of the character of these people.

 As human beings, what kind of people are they?

-It was a letter to the editor from Dr. Munir Herzala, identifying himself as a Shiite from Southern Lebanon, who had left there in 2002.
+It was a letter to the editor from Dr. Munir Herzala, identifying himself as a Shiite from southern Lebanon who had left there in 2002.

 In other words, as the Israelis left in 2000, he was still there.

-And he talks about in the letter Hezbollah moving into his town, lived in a little village in southern Lebanon, the very area that's now the subject of the war, and how Hezbollah had dug rocket depots in bunkers, and then built a school and a residence over the bunker in his village.
+And he talks about in the letter Hezbollah moving into his town, lived in a little village in southern Lebanon, the very area that's now the subject of the war, and how Hezbollah had dug rocket depots in bunkers and then built a school and a residence over the bunker in his village.

 And then the letter went on, and I'll quote it now so you get the full impact of this.

-This is a a Shiite.
+This is a Shiite.

-By the way, the Arabic word for uh ceasefire actually is also the word for reload, in case you just wanted to get the idea.
+By the way, the Arabic word for ceasefire actually is also the word for reload, in case you just wanted to get the idea.

-Uh here is the letter.
+Here is the letter.

 Dr. Herzala.

-Hisbola wins either way.
+Hezbollah wins either way.

 In other words, they either get to fire the rockets and kill Israelis, or the Israelis come down and kill the Lebanese and then lose in the court of public opinion.